jrspinella/pe-backstage-azure-workshop/docs/Federal/Trainee/workshop.md

 # Module 2 - Lab 1 - Install Backstage

 In this lab, we will initialize the standalone app for the moment.
-In the later labs we will add an external database to it and deploy it to Azure.
+In the later labs, we will add an external database to it and deploy it to Azure.
 As well as, do some configurarion to make it work with Azure and GitHub.

 To get set up quickly with your own Backstage project you can create a Backstage App.
+We will run Backstage locally and configure the app.

 A Backstage App is a monorepo setup with `lerna` that includes everything you need to run Backstage in your own environment.

 ## Step 1 - Create a Backstage App

 Backstage provides a utility for creating new apps.
 It guides you through the initial setup of selecting the name of the app and a database for the backend.
-The database options are either `SQLite` or `PostgreSQL`, where the latter requires you to set up a separate database instance.

 To create a new app, run the following command: